 A water shoe with good grip is ideal.
 Keen makes a great shoe for this purpose.
 Don’t wear sandals or flip flops – there isn’t enough grip on the bottom and it won’t protect your toes.
 The paths inside the cave have rocks and it is easy to stub your toe – you will want a closed-toe shoe.
-And you want your shoes waterproof because there is no avoiding getting wet on this trip.
 Two of our fellow guests wore Sketchers sneakers which didn’t have enough grip and made them slide a few times.
-I had only a toe loop on my water shoes (I couldn’t wear closed toe shoes at the time) and I tripped on a rock.
-You don’t want to be that guest!
 Wear appropriate footwear!

 Sunscreen & Bug Spray

 You’ll be walking for a while and while there is some coverage, the pathway is not in the shade.
-Wear waterproof (remember those rivers!) sunscreen, especially if you’re visiting on a sunny day.
+Wear waterproof sunscreen (remember those rivers!), especially if you’re visiting on a sunny day.
+Don’t forget the bug spray.
 The mosquitoes will feast on you.
-Even Allan, who is rarely stung, got several big bites.
-The problem is that the first river crossing is a swim and is shortly after starting.
-Feel free to bring some bug spray with you but do you really want to carry a repellent with you?
+Some guides will allow you the opportunity to leave your bug spray and water bottle at the base of a tree before you enter the cave (or you can carry it in your wet bag).

 How Strenuous is the ATM Cave Tour?

-A couple tight spaces but nothing claustrophobic.
+There are a couple of tight spaces but nothing claustrophobic.
 The tour guides explain exactly how to make it through the tight spots.

 Take clothes you know will get soaked and a little dirty if you have to scoot down in spots.
 Water shoes like Keens or the like.
-But not flip flops.
-You’ll need them secured on you’re foot.
-And a good sole.
-You’ll bring a change of clothes that will stay, along with your phones/valuables, in the van with your driver.
-They have shower/changing facilities.
+Bring a change of clothes that will stay, along with your phones and valuables, in the van with your driver.
+They have showers and changing facilities.

 Allan wore swim trunks and a long sleeve PFG style shirt to keep the mosquitoes away.
-I wore quick dry shorts and long sleeve shirt.
+I wore quick-dry shorts and a long-sleeve shirt.
 (Note that I got awful chafing though!)